-Profile Theatre is pleased to announce the launch of several new programs for our 2017 Quiara Alegría Hudes Season.
-Profile has a long commitment to creating, not just great work on our stages, but community dialog and engagement around the themes of our featured writers work.
+Profile has a long commitment to creating, not just great work on our stages, but community dialogue and engagement around the themes of our featured writers work.
 “One of my biggest priorities as I start my new tenure at the helm of Profile is continuing to broaden the communities we reach and serve,” says Artistic Director Josh Hecht, “And continuing to deepen the two-way engagement with our city.”